-Exciting travel programs for PMP students and alumni in Israel, Florida, Vermont and around the world
+Exciting travel programs for PMP students and alumni in Florida and Israel

 Residencies give PMP students the opportunity to travel to a new place, meet and reconnect with friends, and participate in rehearsals, coachings and performances with their mentors.
 In 1999, Toby and Itzhak Perlman brought PMP students to Israel for PMP’s first international residency.
-Since then, PMP has returned to Israel five times, performed in Shanghai, and established annual residencies in Florida and Vermont.
+Since then, PMP has returned to Israel ten times, performed in Shanghai, China, and Stowe, Vermont, and established an annual residency in Sarasota, Florida.

 Hosted by the University of South Florida Sarasota-Manatee campus, with leadership support from the Perlman Music Program Suncoast, the Winter Residency has been a perfect wintertime home away from home for PMP since 2003.
 Invited from the Summer Music School, students and faculty love returning each year for rehearsals, Works in Progress concerts and performances in a warm and friendly atmosphere guided by Toby and Itzhak Perlman.